plantanapp/documentation/docs/actions/refresh-grid.md

 ## `Typical Use Cases`

-- Refresh Action Grid with updated without reloading the entire page
+- Refresh Action Grid with updated data without reloading the entire page

 ## `Actions Covered by this Document`